 We do it for thousands of kids and families in your community.
-Our 1,800+ compassionate, dedicated professionals helped nearly 200,000 Florida children and family members just last year.
+Our 1,800+ compassionate, dedicated professionals helped more than 76,000 Florida children and family members just last year.

 Healthier, stronger families are key to keeping more children safe and secure.
 Through parent education, counseling, early education and care, in-home services, and connections to local resources, we help families learn to nurture their children to full potential.

 We also help families raising children with developmental delays.
 Offering physical and speech therapy, nursing and medical services, counseling, and more, we help kids reach milestones while providing hope to the entire family.

 What about kids who've already been hurt?

 Thousands of children find safety and love with us.
 Some, victimized by their own parents, find hope and security in our emergency shelters or group homes; others join loving foster families and, for the first time, find acceptance and encouragement.

 We help entire families build bonds and overcome challenges so their kids can be safe at home.
 Feel nurtured at home.

 Through individual and family counseling, parents and children learn how to cope with stress, anger, discipline, depression, and other feelings and situations.
 As we families stay safely together, bonds strengthen and trust builds.